fde-capu/ICR/README.md

 ### To-do

 - Iteration counter.
-- Visual mode (slower, but you can see it working).
+- Visual mode (slower, while you could see it in action).
 - Chronometer.
 - Generalize for any `k` and `n`.